 Joyce Bilgrav- Fellow of the Orton Academy & Founder of: - Jemicy School & Camp Glencoe (Baltimore, MD) - Rawson-Saunders School (Austin, TX) - Rocky Mountain Camp (Evergreen, CO) - Liberty School & Durango Mountain Camp (Durango, CO) Wolf Creek Camp (Fredericksburg, TX)

-The Bilgrav School is dedicated to pioneer of dyslexic education, Joyce Bilgrav, who started three Orton-Gillingham based schools and four OG based summer camps for dyslexic children in the US.
+The Bilgrav School is dedicated to pioneer of dyslexic education, Joyce Bilgrav.

-We are also proud to welcome Pam Weldon to the Bilgrav staff as a tutor.
-Pam has earned two Masters degrees in Education and a distinguished record of service to her schools and students in Westchester, NY, where she was trained in Orton-Gillingham at the Windward School.
+Pam Weldon has earned two Masters degrees in Education and has a distinguished record of service to her schools and students in Westchester, NY, where she was trained in Orton-Gillingham at the Windward School.
 She is CERI certified as a Structured Literacy Specialist & Interventionist.
 She is also credentialed by the Dyslexia Training Institute in San Diego as a Dyslexia Advocate.
 Pam’s depth of knowledge and kindness are a boon to our students.